Compiled by the Road Trip Alberta team

 Last updated on December 17, 2020

 There is no other province in Canada that invites visitors to explore such diverse scenery and activities.
-In the span of one day, you can climb a mountain and a hoodoo, or try an Olympic bobsled run and then shop at the largest mall in North America.
+In the span of one day, you can climb a mountain and a hoodoo, or watch a world-class rodeo and then shop at the largest mall in North America.
 And that’s just for starters.

 Consider this your essential guide to the best things to do in Alberta.
 We didn’t stop at just 100 things – the list currently clocks in at 118!
 We’ve divided the post up into sights and activities in the two biggest cities – Edmonton and Calgary – and then into the mountains, north, central, and south.